Jim McPhilliamy | @mcphilliamyPresident & Managing Partner

 Patrick joined the team in February 2015, and is responsible for ensuring that all of the fans have the best experience possible.
 He wants to make sure everyone is not just satisfied but ecstatic about our games.
 Patrick is here to help bring fans out and keep them coming back with new friends, family members, and co-workers.
 He always wants to ensure that our fans are getting an experience tailor made to them and will not attempt to push someone to packages that don’t fit their wants or needs.

 Born in Greensboro, NC, Patrick has since lived in New Orleans, LA, Chattanooga, TN, Columbia, SC, and Blaine, MN.
 While he has moved around quite a bit, Patrick has always had a connection to the Carolinas.
 His mom grew up in Charlotte and his grandparents lived in Rock Hill.
 The opportunity to move to Charlotte and help build two great teams was an exciting opportunity that Patrick jumped to get on board with.
 Prior to joining the the Hounds, Patrick worked with Major League Soccer’s National Sales Center, which helped prepare him for a role in a growing sport.
 That experience allowed him to see the unique ways that each team handles their organization and their fans.
 Patrick is excited to bring that knowledge to Charlotte as we continue to grow lacrosse in the Queen City.

 When not in the office, Patrick enjoys playing Ultimate Frisbee, watching any soccer that happens to be on TV, playing soccer, exploring Charlotte (he’s still new here) and sitting in his giant foof chair (which is basically a couch sized bean bag chair with foam instead of beans).

-College & Degree: Queens University of Charlotte, B.A. in Sports Communication & Marketing
+College & Degree: University of South Carolina, B.A. in Journalism and Mass Communications-Broadcast Journalism